 Incorporating climate resilience in your planting design is important.
 For example, a recent study (Bernal et al., 2022) found that future conditions will reduce the carrying capacity of forested landscapes.
-Thus, carefully considering lower tree densities is recommended.
-However, different species warrant different planting densities as they have varying survival rates (see Chapter 12, Reforestation of Areas Burned by Large Wildfires).
-There are also adaptive ways to design the planting, like employing a "cluster" or diamond planting scheme.
+Thus, carefully considering tree densities is recommended (taking into account survival rates and recommendations of Reforestation Specialists).
+Different species warrant different planting densities as they have varying survival rates (see Chapter 12, Reforestation of Areas Burned by Large Wildfires).
+Your confidence levels on if there will be pre-commercial thinning or burning in the young stand, or not, should also influence your planting density.
+The years of planting 300 trees per acre post fires are largely gone.
+Instead, most NIPFLs now plant at lower, targeted densities.
+There are also adaptive ways to design the planting, like employing an individual, clumps, and openings (ICO) method.
 "For example, planting 3 seedlings close together in a group with 27 foot spacing between groups would require planting only about 180 trees per acre.
 If the goal is to have at least one tree remaining in each group, the stand will soon have spacing more similar to the historical spacing of a mature forest.
 This approach addresses the possibility of mortality at each planting site and allows multiple species to be planted at each site.
-It also could serve to reduce the cost of manual release in rehabilitating burned sites projects where herbicide use is restricted as the number of manual release circles per acre is reduced" (Grey, Chapter 12, Reforestation of Areas Burned by Large Wildfires page 8) (see Figure 22).
+It also could serve to reduce the cost of manual release in rehabilitating burned sites projects where herbicide use is restricted as the number of manual release circles per acre is reduced" (Grey, Chapter 12, Reforestation of Areas Burned by Large Wildfires page 8) (see Figure 14).

 There are emerging theories on "assisted migration" or shifting species distributions to reflect projected climates.
-Note, however, that the scientific literature on assisted migration is not well developed and is mixed some cases.
+Note, however, that the scientific literature on assisted migration is not well developed and is mixed in some cases.
 Always critically think/research about objectives, site characteristics, resilience, and adaptability.
-One resource that considers climate adaptations in choosing seeds is: https://reforestationtools. org/climate-adapted-seed-tool/